 The BLS expects that jobs in the clergy professions will increase by 8% from 2016 to 2026.
 Clergy professionals typically choose their careers based on their faith and desire to serve rather than for the salary.
 According to the BLS, the median annual salary in 2017 was $47,100.

 Director of Religious Activities and Education

 Directors of religious activities and education plan and implement programs and events designed to support and grow congregants' faith.
 Programs may be geared toward children, teens or adults.
 Directors may arrange for classes, guest speakers, or camps.
 They may also provide guidance to congregants with problems.
-The qualifications for this job may vary by denomination; however, O*NET OnLine reports that the range of education completed by people in this job spans from some college up to a master's degree.
-According to the BLS, jobs in this field are expected to increase 4% from 2014-2024, and this job paid a median salary of $38,780 in 2015.
+The qualifications for this job may vary by denomination; however, the BLS reports that the range of education completed by people in this job spans from some college up to a master's degree.
+According to the BLS, jobs in this field are expected to increase 7% from 2016-2026, and this job paid a median salary of $38,980 in 2017.

 Direct-Service Social Worker